- Red Lion

 28 Ruiton Street

 Typical Holden's pub but smaller in size when compared to the rest of the estate.
 The facade has been stripped back to expose the original sandstone tiles which is a wonderful sight.
-Inside, there's a real fire and fixed seating in an L-shape around the bar.
+Inside, there are real fires which are used in the colder months and fixed seating in an L-shape around the bar.
 Cobs are available.
 There is regular live music as advertised on the Facebook page.
-Holden's Dragon's Blood on keg.

 - Five Ways Inn